Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Preparation of the Baseline Datasets

 {}

-\section{Preparation of the baseline datasets}
+\section{Preparation of the Baseline Datasets}

-To prepare the dialogConan dataset, we first unife the Topic definitions and map each target base topic into its main domain (Racism, Sexism, Religious) as follows: \\ $WOMEN + (WOMEN,LGBT) + (WOMEN,POC) + LGBT \Rightarrow SEXISM$ \\ $MIGRANTS + (MIGRANTS,MUSLIMS) + POC \Rightarrow RACISM$ \\ $MUSLIMS + (MUSLIMS,WOMEN) + JEWS \Rightarrow RELIGIOUS$ \\ Moreover, to maintain the cost of the annotation, we selected 50\% of the dialogues of each topic in DilogConan.
-More precisely, the dataset originally contained 3059 unique dialogues spanning three topics, as shown in table \ref{tab:appendexA_dilougs}.
-This process results in our baseline dataset for the close interaction (multi-turn) dataset, which contains about 8K turns of conversations.
+To prepare the DialogConan dataset, closed (multi-turn), we first unified topic definitions and mapped each target base topic into its main domain (racism, sexism, and religious bigotry) as follows: \\ $WOMEN + LGBT \Rightarrow SEXISM$ \\ $MIGRANTS + POC \Rightarrow RACISM$ \\ $MUSLIMS + JEWS \Rightarrow RELIGIOUS BIGOTRY$ \\ In general, the average number of tokens for each turn is around 19 tokens for the DiaolgConan (closed) and 27 tokens for the ContextCounter (open) dataset.
+Moreover, to maintain the cost of the annotation, we selected 50\% of the dialogs of each topic in DialogConan.
+The dataset originally contained 3,059 unique dialogs spanning three topics, as shown in Table \ref{tab:appendexA_dilougs}.
+This process results in our baseline dataset for the closed interaction dataset, which contains about 8,000 turns of conversations.